Traffic Laws/Driving Rules

 - Say you wish to remain silent and ask for a lawyer immediately.
 Don’t give any explanations or excuses.
 Don’t say anything, sign anything, or make any decisions without a lawyer.

-- If you have been arrested by police, you have the right to make a local phone call.
+- If you have been arrested by police, you have the right to make a local phone call, but only after booking is completed at the jail.
 The police cannot listen if you call a lawyer.

 - If you have been detained by ICE, you have the right to contact your consulate or have an officer inform the consulate of your detention.